1st Edition

 The Indian Gaming Industry?

-Vidushpat Singhania And Pujaarchana Talukdar
+Vidushpat Singhania and Pujaarchana Talukdar

 Chapter 4.
 Pathways To Stake-holder Led Regulation in Online Gaming

-Abhinav Shrivastava, Eshwar Ramachandran, Ananya S. Menon And Sanjay Ravi
+Abhinav Shrivastava, Eshwar Ramachandran, Ananya S. Menon, and Sanjay Ravi

 Chapter 5.
 Regulatory Progress And Challenges In India’s Booming Online Gaming Market

-Niyati Pandey and Tarun
+Niyati Pandey and S. Tarun

 Chapter 6.
 Of Monopolistic Attitude, Power Mongering And Trust Deficit